Remote Collaboration: 3 Ways General Counsel Can Improve their Communication Skills

 Digital communications within shared CMS platforms occur as if participants are sitting around the same table, sharing a single screen.
 That closeness not only expedites projects, but it also enhances a sense of community, support, and preparedness.

 CMS platforms allow multiple stakeholders from inside and outside an organization to discuss concerns, plan activities, and work through document revisions in real-time and in an open and transparent environment that is ideal for building trust.
 CMS system features track individual activities and permanently capture conversations, leaving an auditable trail that gives others insight and clarity into historical developments for years to come.

 Building the future with remote communications

-Like collaborating with my colleague Kim across the world, the coronavirus work from home mandates have shown us that no matter how far apart we are physically, we’re all still very much connected.
+Like collaborating with my colleague Kim across the world, the coronavirus work from home mandates has shown us that no matter how far apart we are physical, we’re all still very much connected.
 Remote communication tools bring us together, but new legal leaders still need to ask the right questions, actively listen to others, and set aside any assumptions to accurately assess the lay of the land.